April 21st, 2019

-Crossing into New Mexico was exciting and I marveled at the scenary the whole way.
+Crossing into New Mexico was exciting and I marveled at the scenery the whole way.
 It was so much more mountainous than I remembered.
-Many of the peaks still had snow and the rivers all seemed to be running.
+Many of the peaks still had snow and the rivers all seemed to be running heavy.

 We made a detour to stop at Pie Town, which is right along the trail.
 It consists of a few buildings but is famous for a cafe that serves pies, hence the name.
 I met Cathy, who runs the store.
 They were closed for Easter but since Lisa is friends with them, they had agreed to make 3 special pies and open the store just for her.
 Cathy also included 2 pieces of pie for us for the road.
 They were delicious.
 I can’t wait until I come through again.

 The sun was going down just as we arrived at the hotel in Lordsburg.
-I could see all the hikers hanging outside and was immediatly initiated into the herd.
-Some were just starting, like me, and others had already hiked the border section.
+I could see all the hikers hanging outside and was immediately initiated into the herd.
+Some were just starting, like me, and others had already hiked the border/bootheel section.